TARAAI/Read-Write/README.md

 # Read/Write

+**[dark launch: pre-release]**

 The fastest, production-ready DX & UX for NoSQL Firestore.

 ---
-- **instant UI.** All data mutations run synchronously, optimistic in-memory.
+- **Instant UI.** All data mutations run synchronously with in-memory optimistic commits.
-- **zero Redux boilerplate.** no reducers, no slices, no selectors, no entity mappers, no normalization
+- **Zero Redux boilerplate.** No reducers, no slices, no selectors, no entity mappers, no normalization.
-- **data-driven testing.** no boilerplate, no mocks, no spys, seemlessly switch between unit & integation tests
+- **Data-driven testing.** No boilerplate, no mocks, no spys, seemlessly switch between unit & integation tests or generate Haskell-style check tests.
-- **offline-first NoSQL.** with live subscriptions
+- **Offline-first NoSQL.** Firestore ACID-compliant transactions with live subscriptions.

 [![License][license-image]][license-url]